 Cigarettes volume sales saw a sharp increase in 2021.
 This was driven by the easing of COVID-19 related restrictions, with consumers gaining easier access to cigarettes and having more occasions for smoking.

-The competitive landscape in cigarettes remained extremely concentrated in 2020, with British American Tobacco strengthening its overall dominance, as its operations were not interrupted during the pandemic.
-With some consumers either trading down or up with a notable shift away from mid-priced brands, the player’s economy brand Rothmans strengthened its overall leadership and continued to represent a large proportion of its sales.
+The competitive landscape in cigarettes remained extremely concentrated in 2021, with British American Tobacco strengthening its overall dominance, as its operations were not interrupted during the pandemic.
+With consumers trading down and a notable shift away from mid-priced brands, the player’s economy brand Rothmans strengthened its overall leadership and continued to represent a large proportion of its sales.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Cigarettes industry in Colombia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.